alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/05-strategy/03-useForm.md

 ### Multi-page/multi-step forms

-Many times we encounter situations where form items are divided into multiple pages, or filled in multiple steps, and submitted in a unified manner at the end, such as multi-step user registration, questionnaire filling, etc., and forms with multiple steps may have interdependence Relationship, if realized by itself will bring some trouble.
+Many times we encounter situations where form items are divided into multiple pages, or filled in multiple steps, and submitted in a unified manner at the end, such as multi-step user registration and questionnaire filling, and forms with multiple steps may have interdependent relationships.
+Implementing this yourself would bring some trouble.
 And `useForm` realizes form data sharing, you can get the same form data in different pages or components, which solves the problem of multi-step form data dependence, and does not need to summarize form data when submitting, and can submit directly.

 When using, you need to set the id through `useForm`, and you can share the same form data between different pages with the same id.
 For example, we have a form that needs to go through 3 steps to fill out the form, and they will go through component A, component B, and component C respectively.